OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 In previous releases, vCenter was considered a PUBLIC CLOUD provider as Amazon EC2 or Microsoft's Azure.
 This had adverse effects for vCenter e.g the CONTEXT information was not regenerated when a VM was powered off and resume.

-As vcenter was considered a PUBLIC CLOUD provider, several attributes were found inside VM templates under the PUBLIC_CLOUD section, that is no longer the case.
+As vCenter was considered a PUBLIC CLOUD provider, several attributes were found inside VM templates under the PUBLIC_CLOUD section, that is no longer the case.

 vCenter Objects reference
 --------------------------------------------------------------------------------